Genuinely Multipartite Entanglement vias Shallow Quantum Circuits: Introduction

-In general, a bipartite entanglement can be generated by quantum communication model, as shown in Fig.\ref{fig1}(a).
-Each separable state can be obtained by passing a product state through quantum separable channel \cite{Werner}.
-This suggests a novel model for multipartite entanglement by ruling out any outputs of fully separable quantum channels.
-A natural extension is to explore biseparable quantum channel \cite{Sv} in multipartite scenarios, as shown in Fig.\ref{fig1}(b).
-It can be further regarded as an adversarial model in cryptographic applications of quantum secret sharing \cite{HB}, as shown in Fig.\ref{fig1}(c).
-This intrigues a new way for exploring many-body systems.
+Bravyi \textit{et al.} \cite{Bra} investigated 2D Hidden Linear Function problem in terms of constant-depth quantum circuit using special quantum gates.
+This is further extended to other circuits over special gates \cite{Watt}.
+These results intrigue new ideas to explore multipartite entanglement with shallow quantum circuits.
+Especially, each bipartite separable state can be generated by using one layer of quantum separable channel, as Fig.\ref{fig1}(a).
+This suggests a novel model for generating multipartite entanglement by using different layers of biseparable completely-positive trace-preserving (BCPTP) channels \cite{Sv} from fully separable states, as shown in Fig.\ref{fig1}(b).
+A nature problem is what's the relationship among the entangled states, circuit depth and quantum channels.

-Our goal in this work is to characterize multipartite entanglement in terms of biseparable quantum channels.
-We first propose a bipartite-generation model to characterize all the states generated by passing proper biseparable state through biseparable channel.
-This implies the first no-go result for fully genuinely multipartite entanglement.
-It further implies a complete hierarchy for characterizing any multipartite entanglement according to the connection ability in generation circuits.
-The present model provides a simple standard to verify general multipartite entanglement using Schmidt numbers of reduced density matrices.
-This shows a complete different multipartite nonlocality from previous models \cite{Luo2022,NWR,Kraft,Luo2021}.
+The goal of this work is to characterize multipartite entanglement based on shallow quantum circuits of bipartite quantum channels.
+We firstly prove any multipartite entanglement can be generated by using a 2-layer shallow quantum circuit consisting of two biseparable completely-positive trace-preserving channels.
+If the second layer consists of a convex combination of local fully separable channels with one joint channel, the present model further implies a complete hierarchy for characterizing any multipartite entanglement according to the joint ability in its generation circuits.
+This second layer can be further regarded as an adversarial model in cryptographic applications such as quantum secret sharing \cite{HB}, as shown in Fig.\ref{fig1}(c).
+The present model provides a simple method to characterize general multipartite entanglement using Schmidt numbers of reduced density matrices.
+Its shows a different multipartite nonlocality from previous models \cite{Luo2022,NWR,Kraft,Luo2021}.